Bi-fidelity sparse-grid interpolation driven by a local-error estimator: Introduction

 \section{Introduction}

-The analysis and design of complex engineering systems frequently rely on high-fidelity computational models.
-While these models provide accurate predictions, their significant computational cost often makes them impractical for applications requiring repeated evaluations.
+The analysis and design of complex engineering systems frequently rely on high-fidelity computational models - typically, a set of partial differential equations (PDEs) to be solved.
+While these models provide accurate predictions, their significant computational cost often makes their use impractical in scenarios that require repeated evaluating them for different configurations, such as uncertainty quantification, parametric design exploration, and optimization.
+To overcome this limitation, surrogate modeling, i.e., deriving approximations of the original high-fidelity model, that can be evaluated at a significantly reduced computational cost, has emerged as a powerful and widely adopted strategy.

-To overcome this computational limitation, surrogate modeling has emerged as a powerful and widely adopted strategy.
-A surrogate model is a mathematical approximation of the original complex, high-order function at a significantly reduced computational cost.
-It is employed to map input parameters to output responses in situations where the true relationship is either unknown or too computationally expensive to evaluate directly.

-When a high number of evaluations is needed, as is typically the case in tasks that need exploring a large parameter space like, e.g, uncertainty quantification or optimization problems, surrogate models become essential.
-By replacing the original computationally intensive simulations with efficient approximations, surrogate models enable extensive exploration of the parameter space without incurring prohibitive computational costs.

-For instance, stochastic-collocation methods provide a polynomial approximation of a quantity of interest as a function of parameters characterized by probability density functions (PDFs).
-However, when the number of uncertain parameters is large, the computational cost of standard tensor-product collocation methods grows exponentially, becoming prohibitive for practical applications.
-In this context, sparse grids have emerged as a powerful and widely adopted technique to address this so-called curse of dimensionality \citep{bungartz2004sparse}.
-Originally introduced by \citet{smolyak1963quadrature}, sparse grids are built through a hierarchical combination of lower-dimensional tensor product grids, selectively discarding grid points that contribute least to the accuracy of the approximation.
-This construction dramatically reduces the number of required evaluations while preserving high approximation quality for functions with sufficient regularity.
-As a result, sparse grids significantly mitigate the curse of dimensionality and make high-dimensional problems more tractable.

-However, standard sparse grids are inherently isotropic; they refine the approximation space uniformly across all dimensions and regions of the domain.
-This approach is suboptimal for a large class of problems characterized by anisotropic or localized features, where the function exhibits different behavior or importance across different input parameters or in specific subregions.
-This limitation has motivated the development of adaptive sparse grid methods, which aim to allocate computational resources more efficiently by refining the grid non-uniformly \citep{gerstner2003dimension}.
-A common strategy involves using the hierarchical surplus \citep{ma2009adaptive}, defined as the difference in value between a new grid point and the interpolation from the previous coarser grid, as an a posteriori error indicator to guide the refinement process.
-In this context, significant contributions have been made to develop both dimension-adaptive and spatially-adaptive schemes.